Working with Unit Tests in Current Document

 - - the unit test was ignored during the last execution.

 - - all tests in the unit test class were ignored during the last execution.

 Running and debugging tests in the current document

 There are several ways to run or debug unit tests in the current document.
 You can use action indicators, main menu or shortcuts:

-- To run or debug a single test or all tests in a test class, set the caret at the test/test class name or anywhere inside it in the editor or select it in the File Structure window .
+- To run or debug a single test or all tests in a test class, set the caret at the test /test class name, or anywhere inside its declaration in the editor, or else, select it in the File Structure window.

-- To run all tests in the current file, either select all or set the caret outside test classs.
+- To run all tests in the current file, either select all or set the caret outside test classes.

 Whatever way you choose to run or debug tests, you will see the execution progress, results, and output in the Unit Test Sessions window.
 If there is an open unit test session, the executed tests are added in this session.
 If there are no test sessions or the existing ones are locked, then a new tests session is created.